charliemenke/TaxCatV2/README.md

 TaxCat (Taxonomies & Categories) is a Node.js Listening server that implements RabbitMQ's messaging protocol to listen for WordPress post publishes and updates and runs the body text through IMB's & Microsoft's cognitive text API, returning custom "Company, People, and Concepts" taxonomies mentioned, then updating the relevant post.

+This project has been rewritten from PHP to Javascript.
+If you want to look at the old PHP code it is located in the DeprPHP folder.
+Additionally, the bulk of this software is located in the server.js and postidReciver.js file.

 # Setting up